gryphonshafer/cbqz-wwa/docs/policies_and_governance/SOPs.md

 Following the score sum bracket, there will be 1 or more "top-9" positional brackets and an "auxiliary" positional bracket.
 The teams sorted by total team score from the score sum bracket will fill the 1 or more "top-9" positional brackets, and the remaining teams will be placed in the "auxiliary" positional bracket.

 There will be at least 1 but possibly multiple finals/championships quizzes of the top 3 teams from the "top-9" positional brackets.

+## Meet Quiz Starts

+It is the responsibility of quizzers and their coaches to arrive in quiz rooms prior to the start of their assigned quizzes.
+Should any quizzers or coaches be actively quizzing in another quiz room or in direct transit to the arrival quiz room from a previous quiz in a different quiz room, the quiz start will be delayed until their prompt arrival.
+For all other circumstances, the quiz in question will be started immediately.

 ## Individual Averages